Eddie Chu: Arrests

 Chu was arrested on 1 November 2020, along with six other democrats, in connection with the melee that had broken out in the LegCo on 8 May 2020.
 On that day, Starry Lee, the incumbent chair of the House Committee of the Legislative Council, had attempted to commence a meeting of the committee after extended stalling tactics of the pan-democratic camp over the previous months.

 On 8 December 2020, Chu was arrested for his alleged organization and participation in the unauthorized 1 July march that year.
 Seven other democrats were arrested the same day on charges relating to the same march.

 On 6 January 2021, Chu was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Chu was released on bail on 7 January.
-Prior to the arrests, on 20 May 2021, he announced to disband his team of New Territories West.
+Prior to the arrests, on 20 May 2021, he disbanded his team of New Territories West.

+Chu was released from Stanley Prison on 15 January 2026 after serving four and a half years.
+Among the forty-five convicted of the Hong Kong 47, he was the fifteenth to be released.